infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Lifecycle/Aftercare.md

   - The Prime Minister Employment Generation Programme (PMEGP)
     - provides assistance to individuals above 18 years,
     - with minimum education till VIII standard for projects, costing above Rs.10 lakhs in the manufacturing sector and above Rs.
 5 lakhs in the business/service sector
+- The Ministry of Women and Child Development is implementing a Centrally Sponsored Scheme i.e. Child Protection Services&#39;
+  - The Scheme also identify suitable NGOs that can provide After Care Programmes.
+  - The SCPS (State Child Protection Society) shall release grants up to a maximum of Rs.
+2,000/- per child per month to the NGO implementing the After Care Programme to meet the basic needs of the child/youth including food, clothing, health care and shelter and age appropriate needs

+### Youth Employment Schemes

+- Prime Minister Employment Generation Programme (PMEGP), Govt of India: A credit-linked subsidy programme introduced by the government of India in 2008.

+- This program focuses on generating self-employment opportunities through micro-enterprise establishments in the non-farm sector by helping unemployed youth and traditional artisans..

+- Pradhan Mantri Kaushal Vikas Yojana: The flagship scheme of the Ministry of Skill Development &amp; Entrepreneurship (MSDE) implemented by National Skill Development Corporation.

+- The objective of this Skill Certification Scheme is to enable a large number of Indian youth to take up industry-relevant skill training that will help them in securing a better livelihood..

+- Aam Admi Bima Yojana, Govt of India: Launched in 2013

+- Under this scheme, in case of death or disability, financial aid is provided to members, who are aged between 18 years completed and 59 years nearer birthday.
+- The member should normally be the head of the family or one earning member of the below poverty line family (BPL) or marginally above the poverty line under identified vocational group/rural landless household.

+- Rozgar mela, Govt. of India: To give impetus to the employment initiatives in the country, National Skill Development Corporation (NSDC) under the aegis of Ministry of Skill Development &amp; Entrepreneurship (MSDE), Govt. of India has been organizing Rozgar Melas across the nation for providing suitable job opportunities in private sector to the unemployed youth.